common questions about orthodontics

-Orthodontics is the branch of dentistry that specializes in the diagnosis, prevention and treatment of dental and facial irregularities.
-The technical term for these problems is “malocclusion” which means bad bite.
-The practice of orthodontics depends on the professional skill of the orthodontist for the design, application, and control of corrective appliances, such as braces and/or aligners, to bring teeth, lips and jaws into proper alignment to achieve facial balance.
+Orthodontics is the branch of dentistry that specializes in the diagnosis, prevention, and treatment of dental and facial irregularities.
+The technical term for these problems is “malocclusion” which simply refers to a bad bite.
+The practice of orthodontics depends on the professional skill of the orthodontist for the design, application, and control of corrective appliances, such as braces and/or aligners, to bring teeth, lips, and jaws into proper alignment and achieve facial balance.

-Most malocclusions are inherited, and some are acquired.
-Inherited problems include crowding of teeth, too much space between teeth, extra teeth, congenitally missing teeth and a wide range of discrepancies of the jaws, teeth and face.
-Acquired problems can be caused by trauma, thumb or finger sucking, airway obstruction by tonsils and adenoids, dental diseases and premature loss of baby or adult teeth.
-Many of these problems affect not only alignment of the teeth but also facial development and appearance as well.
+Most malocclusions are genetic, although some problems are acquired.
+Examples of Inherited problems include crowding of teeth, too much space between teeth, extra teeth, congenitally missing teeth, and a wide range of discrepancies of the jaws, teeth, and face.
+Acquired problems can be triggered by trauma, thumb or finger sucking, airway obstruction by tonsils and adenoids, dental diseases, and premature loss of baby or adult teeth.
+These problems affect the alignment of the teeth in addition to facial development and appearance.

 How Do I Know If My Child Needs Orthodontic Treatment?

-Although we do not recommend that parents attempt to assess if treatment is necessary is difficult for you to assess, the following signs may help in prompting you to seek orthodontic advice: crowded or overlapping teeth, gaps between the teeth, front top teeth not lining up with the bottom teeth, top front teeth not meeting with bottom teeth and top front teeth covering more than 50% of the bottom teeth.
-If you see any misalignment or shifting of the jaw, your child may have a skeletal problem, which may require early orthodontic treatment to avoid invasive surgery in the future.
-These are only some of the obvious symptoms of orthodontic problems but once again it is important to remember that problems can exist even with the appearance of straight teeth.
+Although we do not recommend that parents attempt to assess if treatment is necessary, the following signs may help in prompting you to seek orthodontic advice: crowded or overlapping teeth, gaps between the teeth, front top teeth not lining up with the bottom teeth, top front teeth not meeting with bottom teeth and top front teeth covering more than 50% of the bottom teeth.
+If you observe any misalignment or shifting of the jaw, your child could have a skeletal problem, which may require early orthodontic treatment to avoid invasive surgery in the future.
+These are only some of the more obvious symptoms of orthodontic problems but once again it is important to remember that problems can exist even with the appearance of straight teeth.

-The American Association of Orthodontics recommends that your child be evaluated by age seven.
-An orthodontic screening no later than age seven enables the orthodontist to diagnose any existing issues, determine if the treatment will be necessary, and determine the best time for the treatment.
-Early detection of any orthodontic problems is important in order to take early corrective action and avoid more difficult treatment later.
+The American Association of Orthodontics recommends that your child be evaluated by an orthodontist by age seven.
+An orthodontic screening at that age allows the orthodontist to diagnose any existing issues, determine if the treatment will be necessary, and determine the best time to begin treatment.
+It is important to detect any orthodontic problems early and have time to determine the best time to begin corrective action and avoid more lengthy and invasive treatment later in life.

-Age is not a factor in considering orthodontic treatment for adults.
-Any adult in good general health with healthy gums and good bone support for the teeth is a good candidate for orthodontic treatment.
-About 1 out of every 4 orthodontic patients at our office are adults, and that number is still growing!
+The answer is yes!
+It is never too late to seek orthodontic treatment.
+Any adult in good general health with healthy gums and good bone support for the teeth is an excellent candidate for orthodontic treatment.
+About 1 out of every 4 orthodontic patients at our office are adults, and that number grows every day!

 Orthodontic treatment can be uncomfortable but not painful and has improved dramatically.
-As a rule, braces make your teeth tender and sore for a few days, but it is not painful.
-This annoyance can be relieved with an over-the-counter analgesic.
-Today’s braces are more comfortable and use technology that reduces the discomfort.
-We pride ourselves on keeping up with the latest in biocompatible braces, the advanced technique with light force and the highest quality of orthodontic materials in order to reduce discomfort and treatment time.
+As a rule, braces make your teeth tender and sore for a few days after placement, but it is not painful.
+The discomfort can be alleviated with an over-the-counter analgesic.
+Today’s braces are more comfortable than ever and use technology that reduces the discomfort.
+We pride ourselves on keeping up with the latest in biocompatible braces.
+The advanced technique combines light force and the highest quality of orthodontic materials to reduce discomfort and treatment time.

-Phase I or Interceptive Treatment usually starts while the child has most of their baby teeth and a few of their permanent front incisors.
-This stage in development is usually about the age of seven to nine.
-The goal of Phase I treatment is to intercept a moderate or severe orthodontic problem early in order to reduce or eliminate it and reduce the length and invasiveness of orthodontic treatment later in life.
-The problems treated in phase I include skeletal discrepancies, cross bites, and severe crowding.
-Phase I treatment takes advantage of the early growth spurt and turns a difficult orthodontic problem into a more manageable one.
+Phase I or Interceptive Treatment begins while the child has most of their baby teeth and a few of their permanent front incisors.
+This stage in development occurs between the ages of seven and nine.
+The goal of Phase I treatment is to treat a moderate or severe orthodontic problem early enough to reduce or eliminate it and reduce the length and invasiveness of orthodontic treatment later in life.
+The problems treated in phase I include skeletal discrepancies, cross-bites, and severe crowding.
+Phase I treatment takes advantage of the developing jaw and mouth to reduce or eliminate the severity of a problem.
 This often helps reduce the possibility of extraction of permanent teeth or the need for jaw surgery while delivering better long-term stability.
-Most Phase I patients require a second phase of treatment in order to achieve an ideal final bite.
+Most Phase I patients require a second phase of treatment to achieve their final results.

-Phase II treatment usually occurs a number of years later.
-Usually we are waiting for the remaining permanent teeth to erupt, including second molars before Phase II begins.
-This most commonly occurs at the age of 12 or 13.
-The goal of Phase II treatment is to achieve an ideal bite with all of the permanent teeth.
+Phase II treatment typically takes place years later after waiting for the remaining permanent teeth to erupt, including second molars.
+This level of development is typically completed around the age of 12 or 13.
+The goal of Phase II treatment is to fine-tune the bite and smile with all of the permanent teeth.

 Does Everyone Need A Phase I Treatment?

-Not every child needs a Phase I treatment.
-Only some children with certain bites require early intervention.
-All others can wait until most if not all their permanent teeth erupt.
-However, it is important that every child be evaluated by age seven to determine if they can take advantage of Phase I treatment.
+No, not every child is a candidate for Phase I treatment.
+Only some children with certain bite problems require early intervention.
+All others can wait until most or all of their permanent teeth erupt.
+However, every child must be evaluated by age seven to determine if they can take advantage of Phase I treatment.

 The duration of orthodontic treatment varies by patient but typically lasts between 6-30 months, or in rare instances longer.
-The length of treatment is determined by a variety of fractures including the development of the dentition, the severity of the problem, the patient’s cooperation and the degree of tooth movement required.
+The length of treatment is determined by a variety of fractures including the development of the teeth, the severity of the problem, the patient’s cooperation, and the level of tooth movement required.

-Each treatment is a way to address crowding of the teeth.
-Extraction therapy is a technique where one or more teeth are removed to make room for the other teeth in the mouth.
-This is in contrast to non-extraction therapy room for the teeth is made by expanding a patient’s jaw and/or adjusts the size and shape of some teeth to make them fit within the jaw.
-Our office's treatment philosophy is very conservative and we do make every effort to avoid extraction.
-However, for severe crowding and severe jaw discrepancy the extraction approach may be required.
+Both treatments address the crowding of the teeth.
+Extraction therapy is a technique that involves removing one or more teeth make room for the other teeth in the mouth.
+Tin non-extraction therapy room for the teeth is made by expanding a patient’s jaw and/or by adjusting the size and shape of some teeth to make them fit within the jaw.
+At Seligman Orthodontics, we make every effort to avoid extraction.
+However, in cases of severe crowding and severe jaw discrepancy, the extraction approach is often required.